official4mohd/www.pushtype.org/content/docs/nodes.md

 ## Child nodes

-By default a node can have children of any other node type.
-In most cases this is probably undesirable.
-The `has_child_nodes` class method can be used to whitelist acceptable children, or prevent descendants from the node entirely.
+By default a node's children can be any other node type.
+In most cases this is probably undesired.
+The `has_child_nodes` class method can be used to whitelist acceptable children (or prevent descendants from the node entirely by passing `false`).

 For example, a typical blog structure might look like this: